piotrmurach/tty-box/README.md

 ### 2.1 frame

-You can draw a box in the top left coerner of your terminal by using the `frame` method and providing at the very minimum the height and the width:
+You can draw a box in the top left corner of your terminal window by using the `frame` method and providing at the very minimum the height and the width:

 ```ruby
 box = TTY::Box.frame(width: 30, height: 10)